-Grosse Pointe South Blue Devils Football Program Information
+Grosse Pointe South Football

 Mission Statement: The Grosse Pointe South “Blue Devil” Football Program exists to develop its members as students, athletes, and citizens; to prepare them to take their place as contributing members of our community.
-It is a comprehensive football program which not only emphasizes the skills required for football but also the development of lifelong values through hard work, dedication, discipline and teamwork.
+It is a comprehensive football program which not only emphasizes the skills required for football, but also the development of lifelong values through hard work, dedication, discipline and teamwork.
 This is based on a foundation of mutual respect among coaches, athletes, parents and officials.
 It serves as a positive and productive force for the school, community, and most importantly the student-athlete.
-Success will be achieved through preparation, execution and belief in our team and our program goals, and measured through the experiences and character of our young men.
+Success will be achieved through preparation, execution and belief in our team and our program goals and measured through the experiences and character of our young men.

 Physicals – Every football player must have a complete physical examination and be cleared to participate prior to the first practice.
 A physical card must be on file and a completed gold emergency card stamped by the athletic department must be given to coach prior to participation in practice.
-Physicals will be offered by the athletic department at South prior to the start of the season for approximately $20.
+Physicals will be offered by the athletic department at South prior to the start of the season for approximately $25.

-Varsity Letter Policy – Because football is a no-cut sport, an athlete must exhibit commitment to their team and the program to earn a varsity letter.
+Varsity Letter Policy – Because football is a no cut sport, an athlete must exhibit commitment to their team and the program to earn a varsity letter.
 To be eligible to letter, an athlete must compete at the varsity level.
 Letters are awarded based on input from all the varsity coaches, but the final determination will be made by the head coach.
-Playing time and on field contributions are factored but are not the chief requirement to letter.
+Playing time and on field contributions are factored, but are not the chief requirement to letter.
 Other factors are adherence to the athlete’s code of conduct, attendance, teamwork, and passion.
 If an athlete is in jeopardy of not earning his letter, he will be notified in advance and explained as to the rationale.